 It ain't where you start, it's where you end up, and how you get there.
 I had the lowest possible expectations for the likes of John Wick, and not only did I get rocked back on my psychic heels three times in a row (and soon it'll be #4 and #5), but I ended up taking inspiration from it for at least one, possibly two, other works.
 But I suspect people would struggle to connect the finished work with the inspiration, and that's fine -- that's the sign the inspiration is working as fuel and not as a template.

-This page contains an archive of posts for the month of August 2020.
+This page contains an archive of posts in the category Uncategorized / General for the month of August 2020.